fwji/openshift-monitoring/README.md

 ```
 5. Click on the *Create* button

-6. Lastly, we need to give our prometheus service view permission all the cluster namespaces
+6. Lastly, we need to give our Prometheus service view permission all the cluster namespaces
 ```
 oc adm policy add-cluster-role-to-user view system:serviceaccount:monitoring:prometheus-k8s
 ```

-7. Verify the scrape target is up and available in Prometheus by visitng Promethues Console -> Status -> Targets
+7. Verify the scrape target is up and available in Prometheus by visiting Promethues Console -> Status -> Targets

 8. If the service endpoint is discovered, but Prometheus is reporting a *DOWN* status, you need to make Prometheus project to be globally accessible.
 ```